-A year ago I started 12 startups in 12 months, where I set out to build many profitable small businesses for 12 months.
+A year ago I started 12 startups in 12 months, where I set out to build 12 profitable small businesses in 12 months.

 The motivation behind it was to try as many ideas as possible and build the necessary skills for succeeding at creative passive income projects.